alex-trapp/sc-fgsea/README.md

 * atlasV14.gmt
 * hglBM.NOmp.markers.clust.txt

+Note: some genes in the markers file may contain p-values of 0, resulting from underflow errors during processing.
+To address this, genes with p-values of 0 are ranked in a cluster-wise basis by their fold change, and p-values of these genes are modified to be non-zero while preserving the integrity of the rank.
+This enables piping our markers data into fgsea.

+## Output

-The output of sc-fgsea is an Excel file, containing p-values and enrichment scores for each geneset and each cluster in the input files.
-An example output file can be found in the `output` folder, with the following format:
+The output of sc-fgsea is an Excel file, containing p-values and enrichment scores for each geneset/cluster pair from the input marker file and atlas.
+An example output file (`hglBM.cluster.markers.output.xlsx`) can be found in the `output` folder, with the following format:

 pathway |	pval | padj |	ES | NES | nMoreExtreme | size | leadingEdge | cluster |
 :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |